Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - For consistency reasons (inconsistent `margin`s might cause problems with `card`s of different types), there is no choice to change the `margin` of customized `card`s through via mixin.
 - Created mixin `make-card-section-alt-style`, added `double-padded` style to add twice the `padding` to sections.
 - Deployed updated demo page.
+- Added a new mixin `add-grid-row-cards-alignment` without parameters that allows `row`s to align the elements they contain automatically horizontally.